0zrk23/employee-tracker/README.md

 ## Usage

 The web application will guide you through the different functions of the application by prompting you with different options and questions.
-Below is a vidoe going over the general use.
+To start, open the CLI and go into the main directory of the application.
+Then type in ```npm start```.

 ## Credits